Friday, 18 October 2024

 How To Get A Katana To Sound Almost Like A Valve Amp

-(Ingredients: a BOSS Katana, an EQ pedal or EQ effect in a digital effects board, guitar of your choice.
+(Ingredients: a BOSS Katana, a 10-band EQ pedal or 10-band EQ effect in a digital effects board (DEB), guitar of your choice.
 Has been tested with humbuckers, not yet with single-coils.)

 Valve amps have that sound.
 It pops and snaps, it's clean and clear and as crisp as fresh winter frost.